yang-wei/simplified/README.markdown

 ## Simplified - Simple Octopress Theme

-Simplified is a clean, single column theme for Octopress.
+Simplified is a clean, single column theme for Octopress which is heavily inspired by [Jest](http://facebook.github.io/jest/).

 This theme has a live preview [here](http://yangweilim.com).